PluribusDigital/playbook/README.md

 # STSI Playbooks

-Documentation on how we do things.
+Documentation on how we do things - the "source code" for our organization.

 In pretty form at: [playbook.stsiinc.com](http://playbook.stsiinc.com/)

-## Organization of Content

-The basic model is as follows:

-* __Topics__: A topic is the higher-level item, corresponding to one larger guide, rendered as a single long page.

-* __Sections__: Each topic is comprised of multiple sections, each rendered under a heading.

 ## Making Changes